RIT-EVT/IMU/docs/source/srs.rst

 -------------------

 The DEV1 IMU plays a role in performance optimization for the DEV1 bike.
-It reports measurements such as linear/angular acceleration and Euler over the bike's CAN network, allowing other boards to adjust their configurations to maintain the best performance.
+It reports measurements such as linear/angular acceleration and Euler angle over the bike's CAN network, allowing other boards to adjust their behaviors to maintain the best performance.

-The DEV1 IMU is made up of two components, the STM32F334K8 microcontroller and the BNO055 orientation sensor chip.
+The DEV1 IMU is made up of two primary components, the STM32F334K8 microcontroller and the BNO055 orientation sensor chip.
 The ST microcontroller handles processing of data and manages CAN network communication for the IMU.
 The BNO055 is used to obtain the orientation measurements.